 How Raising Rabbits For Meat Can Save You Money

 How much of your monthly grocery bill goes towards buying meat?
 Most likely a pretty large chunk.
 Finding ways to supplement your family’s meat consumption with your own supply will help lower your grocery bill.
-It will help boost your financial self-sufficiency and your reliance on outside sources for your family’sfood supply.
+It will help boost your financial self-sufficiency and lower your reliance on outside sources for your family’s food supply.

 Even if you don’t fully cut out store-bought meat from your diet, raising rabbits for meat will give you a clean, healthy alternative to include in some of your favorite recipes.
 You could freeze rabbit meat for soups or stews.
 Try smoking rabbit meat for a different flavor, or using it in pemmican.

 If you have too many rabbits for your family, you may sell some to neighbors and locals, barter rabbit meat for other things, or simply share with those in need.

 Selling rabbits for meat or for breeding is a creative way to make some extra money when living off the grid.

 Even with the startup and feeding costs included, raising rabbits keeps its spot as one of the cheapest meats to raise on a homestead.
 For example, rabbits take 3 - 4 pounds of feed to gain 1 pound of weight.
 Cattle take 6 pounds of feed to gain 1 pound of weight.
 That makes rabbits almost twice as efficient in the feed-to-meat ratio, saving you costs on feed.

 Depending on the breed of rabbit you have, there will be different ideal butchering ages.
 For the purposes of this article, we’ll stick with the New Zealand breed since it’s the most common for beginners, and easiest to get started with.